What is primary biliary cirrhosis (PBC)?

 ultrasound, which shows images of the liver and other

-biopsy, a procedure done to remove a small piece of
+biopsy to remove a small piece of

 tissue from the liver.
 Biopsy is the best way to definitively diagnose

 cirrhosis is difficult, because the immune system appears to be involved.
 As

 with other forms of cirrhosis, treatment focuses on reducing symptoms,

 preventing and treating the complications of the disease, and preventing other

 The medicine ursodiol is usually given soon after a diagnosis of primary biliary cirrhosis.
 Ursodiol helps move bile out of the liver and into the small intestine.
 If it is used early enough, ursodiol can improve liver function and may keep you from needing a liver transplant.
 The medicine may also help you live longer.1